>>> def simple_coroutine(): # (1)

 Example 19 was copied verbatim; I only added the callout numbers.

-The only other control flow keywords used are one while
+The only other control flow keywords used are one while, one if, and one yield.

 they will help you get an idea of how the whole structure works.